dfernandez79/barman/README.md

 #### Running _integration tests_

 The intention of _integration tests_ is to test barman in a browser environment.
-When you execute `grunt integration-test` tests are run using [PhantomJS], and the libraries located in the `dist` directory are used.
+When you execute `grunt integration-test` tests are run using [PhantomJS].

 You can also run the integration tests directly from your browser:

-1. If you made changes, run `grunt uglify requirejs` to update the files inside `dist` and `integration-tests/js/barmanSpec.amd.js`
+1. If you made changes, run `grunt uglify` to generate the minimized files in `dist`.
-2. Use a browser to open the html files inside `integration-tests`
+2. Open the html files inside `integration-tests`.

-If opening the files directly doesn't work because of security restrictions to the `file:///` protocol, you can use a small static web server.
+If opening the html files directly doesn't work because of security restrictions to the `file:///` protocol, you can use a small static web server.
 [Python] provides simple HTTP server that you can use in any platform by running:

 ```shell
 python -m SimpleHTTPServer port
 ```

 Where _port_ is the port to listen for incoming connections.
-Run from the project root since html pages will try to use `../dist`.
+Run the HTTP server from the project root since html pages will try to use `../dist` and `../specs.

 ----------------------------------------------------------------
 Design notes